XKNX/xknx/docs/xknx.md

   - FREE: integer or hex representation
   - SHORT: representation like '1/34' without middle groups
   - LONG: representation like '1/2/34' with middle groups
+- `connection_state_changed_cb` is a callback which is called every time the connection state to the gateway changes.
+See [callbacks](#callbacks) documentation for details.
 - `telegram_received_cb` is a callback which is called after every received KNX telegram.
 See [callbacks](#callbacks) documentation for details.
 - `device_updated_cb` is an async callback after a [XKNX device](#devices) was updated.
 See [callbacks](#callbacks) documentation for details.
 - `rate_limit` in telegrams per second - can be used to limit the outgoing traffic to the KNX/IP interface.
 The default value is 20 packets per second.